Free temporary Hungary phone number to receive SMS online (+36)

 The free route stops working when:

-The fix: a private Hungary line that only you can read, from $1 per use.
+The fix: a private Hungary number that only you can read, from $1 per use.
 See the paid option below →

 For a one-off code on a small site, stay free — there is no reason to pay.